Eye Scream / Western Animation

 - Pinkie herself gets one in "A Friend In Deed".
 Although nothing actually happens to her eye, seeing the eyeball poke through a keyhole (and look around) is definitely cringe-worthy.

-- Then in "Hurricane Fluttershy" Rainbow Dash crash lands and has a head-on collision with a tree, which results in her eyes popping out from the other side.
+- In "Hurricane Fluttershy" Rainbow Dash crash lands and has a head-on collision with a tree, which results in her eyes popping out from the other side.
 The creaky sound as she tries to pull herself free is pretty squicky by itself.

 - In "Keep Calm and Flutter On", Discord pulls his eyes out when making a pun about rolling his eyes.